 More Information About Mangave

-The genus Mangave is an exotic botanical curiosity that was derived from a cross between a succulent agave and a manfreda.
+The genus Mangave is an exotic botanical curiosity that was derived from a cross between a succulent agave plant and a manfreda.
 Crosses between two genera are somewhat rare in cultivation and extremely rare in nature.
 However, agave and manfreda have broken all the rules and 'hooked up' on more than one occasion to produce the attractive offspring called x Mangave.
 The 'x' on the left side of Mangave tells you that it is a cross between different genera.
 Although technically incorrect, sometimes 'Mangave' appears without the 'x', making it more convenient to sort alphabetically when searching for plants that start with the letter 'M'.
 At least two taxonomists (Eggli & Thiede) consider manfreda to actually be in genus agave, but we strongly disagree.